 Security and privacy are embedded into the development of Azure

-Microsoft makes security and privacy a priority at every step, from code development through incident response.
+Microsoft makes security and privacy a priority at every step, from code development to incident response.

-Managing and controlling identity and user access to your environments, data, and applications by federating user identities to Azure Active Directory and enabling multi-factor authentication for more secure sign-in.
+Managing and controlling identity and user access to your environments, data and applications by federating user identities to Azure Active Directory and enabling multi-factor authentication for a more secure sign-in.

 Encrypting communications and operation processes.
-For data in transit, Azure uses industry-standard transport protocols between user devices and Microsoft datacenters, and within datacenters themselves.
+For data in transit, Azure uses industry-standard transport protocols between user devices and Microsoft data centres, and within data centres themselves.
 For data at rest, Azure offers a wide range of encryption capabilities up to AES-256, giving you the flexibility to choose the solution that best meets your needs.

 Securing networks.
-Azure provides the infrastructure necessary to securely connect virtual machines to one another and to connect on-premises datacenters with Azure VMs.
-Azure blocks unauthorized traffic to and within Microsoft datacenters, using a variety of technologies.
+Azure provides the infrastructure necessary to securely connect virtual machines to one another and to connect on-premises data centres with Azure VMs.
+Azure blocks unauthorised traffic to and within Microsoft data centres, using a variety of technologies.
 Azure Virtual Network extends your on-premises network to the cloud through site-to-site VPN.

 For more than 20 years, Microsoft has been a leader in creating robust online solutions designed to protect the privacy of our customers.
-Our time-tested approach to privacy and data protection is grounded in our commitment to organizations’ ownership of and control over the collection, use, and distribution of their information.
+Our time-tested approach to privacy and data protection is grounded in our commitment to organisations’ ownership of and control over the collection, use and distribution of their information.

 You own your own data.
-With Azure, you have ownership of customer data—that is, all data, including text, sound, video, or image files and software, that are provided to Microsoft by you, or on your behalf, through the use of Azure.
+With Azure, you have ownership of customer data – that is, all data, including text, sound, video or image files and software, that is provided to Microsoft by you, or on your behalf, through the use of Azure.
 You can access your customer data at any time and for any reason without assistance from Microsoft.
-We use your customer data only to provide the services we have agreed upon and don't mine it for marketing or advertising.
+We only use your customer data to provide the services we have agreed upon and don’t mine it for marketing or advertising.

 You are in control of your data.
 Because the customer data you host on Azure belongs to you, you have control over where it is stored and how it is securely accessed and deleted.

 How we respond to government and law enforcement requests to access data.
-When a government wants customer data—including for national security purposes—it must follow the applicable legal process, serving us with a court order for content or a subpoena for account information.
+When a government wants customer data – including for national security purposes – it must follow the applicable legal process, serving us with a court order for content or a subpoena for account information.
 If compelled to disclose customer data, Microsoft will promptly notify you and provide a copy of the demand, unless legally prohibited from doing so.
-We do not provide any government with direct or unfettered access to customer data except as you direct or where required by law.
+We do not provide any government with direct or unfettered access to customer data, except as directed by you or where required by law.

-Azure meets a broad set of international and industry-specific compliance standards, such as ISO 27001, HIPAA, FedRAMP, SOC 1 and SOC 2, as well as country-specific standards like Australia IRAP, UK G-Cloud, and Singapore MTCS.
+Azure meets a broad set of international and industry-specific compliance standards, such as ISO 27001, HIPAA, FedRAMP, SOC 1 and SOC 2, as well as country-specific standards, such as Australia IRAP, UK G-Cloud and Singapore MTCS.

 Rigorous third-party audits, such as by the British Standards Institute, verify Azure’s adherence to the strict security controls these standards mandate.
 As part of our commitment to transparency, you can verify our implementation of many security controls by requesting audit results from the certifying third parties.